bruneltech/website/README.md

 3. Run ``npm run develop`` in your terminal and wait for it to output ``Waiting for wordpress changes..``.
 You are now able to make changes to the WP backend or your frontend and have it update in real time (this will not be the case in production).

+### Running Tests
+There are currently no unit tests for this repository.

 ## Deployment
 > TODO: deal with this later